AdobeXD/plugin-samples/reference/javascript/javascript-support.md

 ## Can I use npm packages or Node.js APIs?

-You may be able to use some npm packages without modification, but chances are good that you’ll need to use webpack or rollup in order to generate a bundle.

-Node.js APIs themselves are not supported.
+XD's plugin sandbox does not include most Node.js APIs, such as unrestricted filesystem access or the ability to spawn external processes.
+Npm packages that only depend on the core JavaScript language APIs can work in XD, but because XD's `require()` differs (see above), you will likely have to use webpack or rollup in order to generate a single-file bundle first.